hammondus/filemaker-ios-switches/README.md

 # filemaker-ios-switches
-Managing state of multiple iOS Style switch in filemaker using 1 global variable
+Managing state of multiple iOS Style switches in filemaker using 1 global variable